 Travel medicine is a medical specialty dedicated to the prevention and management of health problems of international travelers.

 The role of travel physicians is multifaceted:

 - Inform the traveler of the risks involved;

 - Preparing them for their trip (jet lag, motion sickness, etc.);

-- Take care of the traveller on his return in the event of any pathological problems.
+- Take care of the traveler on his return in the event of any pathological problems.

 Some vaccinations (typhoid fever, hepatitis A or B, yellow fever, rabies or Japanese encephalitis, for example) are only given in specialized centers after consultation with a travel doctor.
 Some can only be given in Centers of the Public Sector (public hospitals).
 Do not hesitate to contact us for more information.

 What are the main diseases affecting travelers?

 Some of the major traveler's illnesses include :

-- Traveler's diarrhea: it is mostly related to the consumption of soiled food (e.g., unwashed fruits and vegetables) or unsoiled water and usually does not lead to complications.
+- Traveler's diarrhea: it is mostly related to the consumption of soiled food (e.g., unwashed fruits and vegetables) or soiled water and usually does not lead to complications.

 - Diseases transmitted by mosquito bites such as malaria, dengue fever, and chikungunya for example.